martinktay/retail-promo-uplift-dashboard/README.md

 ## 🙏 Acknowledgments

-- **Nectar360 Team**: Inspiration for retail analytics excellence
+- **RetailCorp Analytics Team**: Inspiration for retail analytics excellence
 - **Streamlit Community**: Excellent documentation and support
 - **Open Source Contributors**: Libraries and tools that made this possible
 - **Retail Analytics Community**: Best practices and methodologies

 ---

-*Built with ❤️ for data-driven retail success*
+_Built with ❤️ for data-driven retail success_